Xbox system software: User interface

 The Xbox Guide was redesigned.
 If a user has installed any game onto their Xbox 360 hard drive, they are able to immediately start the game from the guide, whether they are in a game or in the dashboard.
 The update gives players the ability to create Avatars, which were required by Xbox Live.
 They also announced that the update supports 16:10 on VGA or HDMI, expanding the choice of resolutions.

 On September 22, 2010, Microsoft announced that the Xbox Live dashboard would be updated again.
-The new design would incorporate the Metro interface used in other Microsoft products, such as Zune HD and Windows Phone.
+The new design, nicknamed the "Kinect" dashboard, would incorporate the Metro interface used in other Microsoft products, such as Zune HD and Windows Phone.
 As well as a new color scheme and other minor tweaks to the overall layout, the update would also include a "Kinect hub", designed specifically for the Kinect sensor for easier dashboard navigation.
 The update was released on November 1, 2010.

-On June 6, 2011, at E3, it was announced that the dashboard would be updated once again to include the Bing search engine.
+At E3 2011, it was announced that the dashboard would be updated once again to have the interface look even more like the Metro design in Windows 8 and Windows Phone 8, and to include the Bing search engine.
 Kinect would also be updated allowing users to navigate the dashboard and Bing using their voice.
 Other updates would include cloud storage, YouTube access, and live television streaming.
-The new dashboard officially went live on December 6, 2011.
+The new dashboard, nicknamed the "Metro" dashboard, officially went live on December 6, 2011.

-Xbox One and Xbox Series X/S software
+On July 29, 2024, along with the discontinuation of the console's Xbox Games Store, the dashboard received an online-only update to remove most tabs, narrowing down its options to only show the remaining functionality of Xbox Live and the console's built-in features.
+The Microsoft Movies and TV app was also discontinued on this date.
+While the store cannot process new purchases from the console, some of its functionality is available in a read-only state and can be accessed by users using various dashboard actions that were not removed after the discontinuation of the store.
+However, backwards-compatible Xbox 360 content that is purchased from the Microsoft Store after the Games Store's closure can be downloaded on the console, as well as any content purchased before the discontinuation of the storefront.

+On June 25, 2025, The Dashboard received yet another online-only update that fixed game thumbnails that were previously distorted and stretched out.
+It also added advertisements for Xbox Series X|S consoles, added an easier way to get access to previous purchases, and an online profile to the homepage.